Yuvasreemuthusamy/DS_JAVA_MODULE-07/Ex6-Right-Rotation-LinkedList.md

 ## Result:
-Thus, the C program to perfom right rotation on linked list is implemented successfully.
+Thus, the JAVA program to perfom right rotation on linked list is implemented successfully.